cs1302uga/cs1302-tutorials/exceptions/exceptions.md

 to mean that there are a lot of conditions to check, including some that are potentially tricky to identify.
-Such exceptions are generally handled instead of avoided, although there is no reason a combination of both handling and avoiding can be employed.
+Such exceptions are generally handled instead of avoided, although there is no reason a combination of both handling and avoiding can't be employed.

 ## Handling Exceptions